BjornFJohansson/pydna/README.md

 ## Automatic builds

 Conda packages are built on Drone, Travis and Appveyor for Linux, MacOS and Windows, respectively.
-Source setuptools packages and wheels are built on Linux for all systems and Binary setuptools packages are built for Windows.
+Source setuptools packages and wheels are built on Linux for all systems.
+Binary setuptools packages are built for Windows and MacOS.

 Builds are controlled by Git tags.
 Tags like 1.0.2a4 are considered test builds and are uploaded to testpypi and to Anaconda.org with a test label.
 These are only meant to test the finished packages are not meant to be used.